prestsoftware/prest/CONTRIBUTING.md

 Feel free to submit pull requests for review if you're unsure how to e.g. fix the tests.
 We'll do our best to help you out.

+## License

+While the core is licensed under the BSD 3-Clause license, the GUI has to be licensed under the GPL, due to the PyQt5 license.

+You should be comfortable contributing your code under these terms.

 ## Credits

 Adapted from [the contribution guidelines for Idris](https://github.com/idris-lang/Idris-dev/).